json-schema-org/json-schema-spec/README.md

 ## License

-The source material in this repository is licensed under the AFL or BSD license.
+Prose and other content in this repository may be distributed under the terms of the AFL (Academic Free License) or BSD (simplified 2-clause) license.

+Sample code and schemas, including content in `meta/`, is public domain (as described by UNLICENSE).